aklimaakhter/dental-specialist-website/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Dental Specialist](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Bullet Point
+* Services
+* Proteckted route
+* Sign in and Register toggle
+* Set env variable of firebase config
+* Responsive website

 In the project directory, you can run: